MDS-2024-Labs/project-step-1-nevererror20/README.md

 ### `question_bank` Sub-package
 ---
 #### `question_loader` Module
 This module is responsible for loading, classifying, and analyzing quiz questions.
-It provides utilities to organize questions and perform statistical analysis on them.
+It provides utilities to organize questions and perform statistical analysis on them. **This module uses inheritance.**

 **Methods**
 1. `load_questions_from_file(filepath)`: Load questions from a JSON or CSV file and return them as a list of dictionaries.<br>